leehaney254/library_managemnt_frontend/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 Tutors Appointment Frontend <a name="about-project"></a>
+# 📖 Libarary Management Frontend <a name="about-project"></a>

-**[Tutors-appointment-app]** A tutor's appointment app is a web application designed to facilitate the scheduling and management of tutoring sessions between tutors and students.
-It serves as a platform for tutors and students to connect, coordinate, and keep track of their tutoring appointments.
+**[Libarary Management Frontend]** is an application that one can manage the books, members and reservations.
+It provides a good and simple UI for users to interact with.

 ## 🛠 Built With <a name="built-with"></a>